sayanarijit/sayanarijit.github.io/src/site/notes/Flutter.md

 It uses the Dart programming language.

-Flutter apps are natively compiled, which means they ship with the runtime included, which makes it big in size, but robust and reliable.
+Flutter apps are natively compiled, so it's fast.
+They ship with the runtime included, which makes it big in size, but robust and reliable.

 ## Frameworks and Libraries (handpicked by me)